Nilambur Ayisha: Acting career

 She has made her big screen entry with 1961 Hindi film Elephant Queen, directed by Rajendra.
 Other cast included Helen and Azad.
 She played the role of a woman in a hunting family.
 She got an entry to the film as it was shot at her hometown.
 Later in the year she also did her debut film in Malayalam, Kandam Becha Kottu.
 It was followed by films like Subaida, Kuttikkuppayam, Olavum Theeravum and Kuppivala.

 Awards and honours

 In 2002, Ayisha received the Kerala Sangeetha Nataka Akademi Award for Drama.
-She has received are the S.L.
+She has received the S.L.
 Puram State Prize for her overall contribution to theatre.
 She won the Kerala State Film Award for the Second Best Actress for her role in Oomakkuyil Padumbol in 2011.
 She was also awarded Premji Award in the year 2011.